acaibowlz/acaibowlz/README.md

 ### Hi there 👋

-* I'm an undergraduate student studying in Quantitative Finance 📈
+* I'm an undergraduate student major in Quantitative Finance 📈
 * Studying in statistics, working on software development
 * Trying to work on some projects to expand my skill-sets, hope you enjoy it!